Wallachia: Coats of arms and other insignia

+Military forces

 Geography

 With an area of approximately 77000 km2, Wallachia is situated north of the Danube (and of present-day Bulgaria), east of Serbia and south of the Southern Carpathians, and is traditionally divided between Muntenia in the east (as the political center, Muntenia is often understood as being synonymous with Wallachia), and Oltenia (a former banat) in the west.
 The division line between the two is the Olt River.

 Wallachia's traditional border with Moldavia coincided with the Milcov River for most of its length.
 To the east, over the Danube north-south bend, Wallachia neighbours Dobruja (Northern Dobruja).
 Over the Carpathians, Wallachia shared a border with Transylvania; Wallachian princes have for long held possession of areas north of the line (Amlaș, Ciceu, Făgăraș, and Hațeg), which are generally not considered part of Wallachia proper.

 The capital city changed over time, from Câmpulung to Curtea de Argeș, then to Târgoviște and, after the late 17th century, to Bucharest.